 - Acquire organizational knowledge of your mentor’s employer, associated companies, and industry

-All students enrolled in Business programs are eligible for the School of Business Mentorship Program.
-Pre-Business students and students with a Business minor are also eligible to apply if their career goals are business-related.
+All undergraduate students enrolled in the School of Business are eligible for the School of Business Mentorship Program.
 This program is most appropriate for students with a year or more left in their education at the University of Kansas, as we hope to foster a long-term relationship between student and mentor.

 How to Get Involved: